nathanenglert/sworn-on-iron/Support/inlineScripts/ironsworn_progress.sfile.md

 return callout;
 ```
 __
-endprogress {either the filename that contains the progress track or use the one-word references of Bonds, Journeys, or Quests} {optional: Which character filename?} - For this to know which character stat to use, make sure to use the EXACT file name of the character in the Character folder which can include letters, numbers, and underscore.
+endprogress {either the filename that contains the progress track or use the one-word references of Bonds or Quests} {optional: Which character filename?} - For this to know which character stat to use, make sure to use the EXACT file name of the character in the Character folder which can include letters, numbers, and underscore.
 If left out, it defaults to the first file name in the Character folder.
 This will make a challenge roll versus the named progress track and then mark the progress track as complete.

 __
 ^createprogress